-In this section, we compare the performance of our algorithm with those of Otsu [2], Niblack [8] and Sauvola et al. [11].
-The testing set includes images from both handwritten and typed historical manuscripts.
-All images are of poor quality and have shadows, nonuniform illumination, smear and strain.
-Fig. 8 demonstrates an example of a typed manuscript, while Fig. 9, 10 demonstrate examples of handwritten manuscripts.
-The final post-processing task is demonstrated at Fig. 10.
+In this section, we compare the performance of our algorithm with those of Otsu [2], of Niblack [8] and of Sauvola et al. [11].
+We also give the results of the application of a global thresholding value.
+The testing set includes images from handwritten or typed historical manuscripts.
+All images are of poor quality and have shadows, non-uniform illumination, smear and strain.
+Fig. 7 demonstrates an example of a typed manuscript, while Fig. 8 demonstrates an example of handwritten characters.
 As shown in all cases, our algorithm out-performs all the rest of the algorithms in preservation of meaningful textual information.